z49x2vmq/rktab.vim/README.md

 1. Current Window's buffer(if it is listed and has a name)
 1. Previous Window's buffer(if it is listed and has a name)
 1. A buffer that is listed and has a name
+1. Current Window's buffer(if it has a name)
+1. Previous Window's buffer(if it has a name)
 1. A buffer that has a name